Life is denied by lack of attention,

-Critics are good at pointing out what is wrong.
-They are generally not good at telling you how to fix what is wrong.
+Critics are good at pointing out what's wrong.
+They are generally not good at telling you how to fix what's wrong.

 Critics’ comments are rarely completely wrong.
 Disagreeing with a comment won’t prevent your next twenty thousand readers from having the same criticism.
 You must do something about each comment, such as making the surrounding prose clearer or more interesting.

 Your work’s standard of readiness is not what your friends and relatives say it is.
 Do not let them rush you.
 However--

 You must set deadlines.
 If you have committed to yourself to completing a work by a certain date, then complete it by that date.
 That includes Steps 1 through 5 above.
 Writing is a business, not a hobby.
 Even if you have a day job, you must treat your writing as if your life depended on it.
 But you must not let writing interfere with your family life.
 Just because you’re a writer doesn’t mean you’re not an adult.

 Where can you find such a collection of fierce critics?
 I have found no better source than those at www.critters.org.
 There are tens of thousands of them on that website.
 They are writers from all over the world.
 They may not be the world’s elite critics, but who cares?
 Are you writing to the top one percent of readers or the bottom ninety-nine percent?